What you need to know about hepatitis

 With the NHS self testing portal, it has never been easier to test for hepatitis C as you can do a free, confidential test at home.
 You prick your finger to get some blood and then send the blood to get tested.

 "The next big risk group would be people who have had blood or blood products in this country before September 1991," she says.
-During the contaminated blood scandal in the 1970s and 1980s, thousands of people in the UK received blood products which were infected with diseases like hepatitis C and HIV.
+During the contaminated blood scandal in the 1970s and 1980s, thousands of people in the UK received blood products which were infected with viruses like hepatitis C and HIV.

 Hepatitis C can also be transmitted through any other route where infected blood could get into the bloodstream, including piercings, tattoos and mother-to-baby.